C-Sto/WACTF_Pub/Challenge_Dev_Guide/README.md

 **Important Note**

 Get these versions of Docker/docker-compose/AppArmor profile to ensure that your challenge(s) will work as expected in the game environment.
 Other versions of Docker *may* work, but don't be that guy.
- _If a challenge doesn't work in QA, and we find out it's because of Docker versioning, we may choose to just scrap it from the game.
-Don't be that guy/girl._

 ## Autonomy

 Your challenge(s) are expected to work out-of-the-box.
 A game organiser should only need to run `docker-compose up` and your Dockerfile/docker-compose file should execute any startup scripts necessary to bring the challenge to its fully working state.

 ## Port Ranges